practicingruby/practicing-ruby-paid/posts/v5/004-service-apis.md

 clients is probably the most compelling reason.
 Should those not end up working, having an API in a style already familiar to many client developers is still a big plus.
-For the long term, I think having a more flexible and scalable solution is important, but those problems won't need to be solved until until there is more adoption.
+For the long term, I think having a more flexible and scalable solution is important, but those problems won't need to be solved until there is more adoption.
 We may implement a hypermedia API (probably an extension of the ALPS spec) in the future, but for now we will take the pragmatic route in the hopes that it will encourage others to use